dotnet/standard/docs/faq.md

 ## Will Unity implement .NET Standard?

 Yes.
 We're working with Unity to make sure this is a smooth experience.
-In general, since Unity is a fork of Mono and it will mostly get .NET Standard support for free.
+In general, since Unity is a fork of Mono it will mostly get .NET Standard support for free.
 The work to support Unity is mostly in tooling.

 ## I saw your video and I like your watch.
 What is it?